niiniyare/ars/awosrs3.md

 ### 4.1.1 User Interfaces

-4.1.1.1 ​ATRS should have a customer user interface.​
+4.1.1.1 ATRS should have a customer user interface.

 4.1.1.2 ATRS should have an administrator user interface.